Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 `check` object declares the check, that has been calculated for the particular field.
 The following members will be present in the object.

 - `check`: Boolean value indicating, whether the check has been passed;
-- `description`: Description of the check, which has been calculated;
+- `description`: Description of the check that has been calculated;
 - `threshold`: Threshold of the check;
 - `value`: Value of the field;
 - `metricSpecId`: Metric specification ID.
 For each `check` object this value will be set to `null`.

-An example below shows, how `check` object can be defined.
+The example below shows, how `check` object can be defined.

 ```json
 {